 6. Determine your branding

-Brands like Coca-Cola, Starbucks, and Apple have ingrained themselves into our collective psyches.
+Brands like Coca-Cola, Starbucks, and Apple have instilled themselves into our aggregate psyches.
 With iconic logos, visual identities, and way of speaking, these brands have a tighter connection with their consumers than companies whose identities are less defined.
 Branding gives businesses an emotional resonance, transforming them from anonymous entities into ones that we have feelings toward.
 It’s what makes consumers have brand loyalty.

 An ecommerce website also needs to have a memorable logo, color palette, and a distinct voice.
 All of these different elements of a web design come together into a user experience driven by the brand’s personality.